Monthly Online Training Course

 Participants will understand how to effectively and efficiently help clients gain access to buried emotional conflicts, unconscious material, defensively excluded aspects and submerged resources in order to promote healing rapidly.
 We will focus on the three major areas of psychotherapy training: theory, technique and person of the therapist.

-This webinar will cover all the fundamentals of Experiential Dynamic Therapies (EDTs) especially Accelerated Experiential Dynamic Psychotherapy (AEDP) and Intensive Short-Term Dynamic Psychotherapy (ISTDP) and, as well as psychodynamic theory which comprise the roots of all Experiential Dynamic Therapies (EDTs).
+This webinar will cover the fundamentals of all Experiential Dynamic Therapies (EDTs) especially Accelerated Experiential Dynamic Psychotherapy (AEDP) and Intensive Short-Term Dynamic Psychotherapy (ISTDP) and, as well as psychodynamic theory which comprise the roots of all Experiential Dynamic Therapies (EDTs).
 It is especially well suited for those who want to learn to integrate the two approaches in a complementary manner, to result in a comprehensive and flexible map to guide you in multiple clinical scenarios.

 These approaches have many similarities but also important differences.
 For the same reasons that some find the psychodynamic/ISTDP, AEDP approaches to be incompatible, I find them highly complementary.
 At certain clinical choice points, when the ISTDP vs AEDP principle is clearly different, I am afforded a greater range of options and increased flexibility.
 Examples of some of these choice points include working intra-psychically vs relationally; focusing on transference vs the real relationship; clarifying defenses or exploring underlying emerging healthy aspects.
 At other times, I find that the two approaches can be practiced in a more integrative manner.
 For instance, utilizing ISTDP principles from an AEDP/ relational stance.